learnable-content/Wrapping-Your-Head-Around-Python/readme.md

 3.3

-In this lesson, we create several variables that will be used in the lesson examples.
-The first example creates a function called getPackage and makes use of the "self" keyword.
-Next we create a class and further explore use of scope.
-The lesson ends with overrides and how they affect scope.
+This section starts with defining a few variables that will be used in the examples.
+Next we look at global variables.
+Then functions and lambdas are added for a little more advanced topics of global variable exploration.